brianscan14/FE-1st-Milestone-Project/README.md

 ##### Client Stories

 1. Being a new visitor to the website, I want to be able to easily navigate the site and find what I was looking for within one or two clicks.
-2. As a new visitor to the site, I want to see more of what was on her social media page and see all the items on offer.
+2. As a new visitor to the site, I want to see more than what was on her social media page and see all the items on offer from her.
 3. As a new visitor to the site, I want to learn more about the page owner and get to know her interests and hobbies to see if we have anything in common.
 4. As a potential client, I want to be able to understand what range of prices the products are going for, and what price I might expect for a bespoke order.
 5. As an interested client, I want the order process to be quick and simple.
 With an easy to fill out contact form  and text area to let me describe what I need.